michielbdejong/documents/nlnet-grant.md

 - [Sandstorm](https://sandstorm.io/)
 - [arkos](https://arkos.io/)

-There is also [ownCloud](http://owncloud.org/) and [Cozy](http://cozy.io/), but they take the party of rewriting all FOSIA to offer an integrated user experience (which is also a valid path in our opinion).
+There is also [ownCloud](http://owncloud.org/) and [Cozy](http://cozy.io/), but they take the party of rewriting all FOSIA to offer an integrated user experience (à la Google Apps) (which is also a valid path in our opinion).

 But nobody is thinking about the interoperability of such store.
 So we propose to solve this challenge and offer them to follow the standard.
 We'll work closely with these people during all the standard creation process.